-With regard to animal husbandry, there are two main geographical priorities in the Görlitz nature reserve: Europe and Central Asia.
-With the Oberlausitzer farm, our European pets have had a comprehensive, authentic and realistic facility for a long time.
-In 2005 the foundation stone of the Tibetan village was laid in order to not separate our Asian pets in individual houses and enclosures.
+With regard to animal husbandry there are two main geographical priorities in Görlitz Nature Conservation Zoo: Europe and Central Asia.
+The Upper Lusatian farm has been a comprehensive, authentic and realistic facility for our European pets for a long time.
+In 2005 the foundation stone of the Tibetan village was laid in order to not separate our Asian pets by putting them in individual houses and enclosures.
 At the end of 2006 the building site was consecrated by a Tibetan monk.

-In order to reproduce the living conditions of the animals and the Tibetan farmers as accurately as possible, some of our employees have traveled to Tibet on the roof of the world several times.They talked and lived with people on site, took photos, took measurements, looked over the shoulder of workers when building buildings and helped them with their daily work.
-We would like to pass this experience on to our visitors with heart and mind so that they get an idea of and above all a feeling for the people and animals in Tibet.
+In order to depict the living conditions of the animals and the Tibetan farmers as accurately as possible some of our employees have traveled to Tibet to the roof of the world several times.They had coversations and lived with Tibetans site by site, took photos and measurements, looked over the shoulder of workers while building new houses and helped them with their daily work.
+We would like to share this experience with our visitors with heart and mind so that they can get an idea of it and above all get a feeling for the people and animals in Tibet.

-A region in western Tibet served as a model, which is characterized by a mixed construction of natural stone and wood.
-Yaks, camels and cashmere goats have been given a large common outdoor enclosure with high storage for hay and straw in the Tibetan style.
+A region in Western Tibet was used as a rolemodel.
+It is characterized by the use of a mixed construction of natural stone and wood.
+Our Yaks, camels and cashmere goats were given a large outdoor enclosure in Tibetan style with high storage for hay and straw.
 The Tibetan pigs live in a separate house.
-In addition to that there are also various wild animals from the immediate vicinity of Tibetan settlements enrich the facility.
-For example, porcupines live in a ruin on the outskirts of the village, which can be fed and observed on their feeding table at close range.
+In addition to that there are also various wild animals nearby our Tibetan village which enrich our facility.
+For example, porcupines inhabit a ruin at the edge of the village.
+They can be fed and observed on their feeding table at close range.
 Blue crown jays, Chinese bamboo chickens and Edwards pheasants can be admired in a walk-in aviary.

 We also want to provide information about current problems facing Tibetans.
-Educational deficits, inadequate medical care and environmental protection are just a few of these points.
-In the animal park we take part in the campaign "Raise the flag for Tibet" every year (www.tibet-flagge.de).
-The background is the popular uprising of March 10, 1959.
-The raising of the flag is a sign of democracy and human rights and against the forgetting of human rights violations, the destruction of the Tibetan culture and the oppression of the Tibetan population.
-Linked to this is the desire to preserve the impressive nature and culture of Tibet is also connected to that.
+Educational deficits, insufficient medical care and environmental protection are just a few of these points.
+Our zoo takes part in the campaign "Raise the flag for Tibet" every year (www.tibet-flagge.de).
+The background to that is the popular revolt that happened March 10th in 1959.
+The hissing of the flag is a sign of democracy and human rights to prevent the human rights violations, the destruction of the Tibetan culture and the oppression of the Tibetan population to be forgotten.
+The desire to preserve the impressive nature and culture of Tibet is also connected to that.

-With our Tibetan recipes you can bring a piece of Tibetan culture straight home and let it melt in your mouth!
+With our Tibetan recipes you can bring a piece of Tibetan culture straight to your home and let it melt in your mouth!